adobe-commerce/aco-ts-sdk/README.md

   tenantId: 'my-tenant-id', // Your instance's tenant id found in Commerce Cloud Manager UI
   region: 'na1' as Region, // Your instance's region found in Commerce Cloud Manager UI
-  environment: 'sandbox' as Environment, // Your instance's environment type: sandbox or production };
+  environment: 'sandbox' as Environment, // Your instance's environment type: sandbox or production
+  timeoutMs: 30000, // Optional.
+HTTP timeout override in ms. Default is 10000ms
+  logger: consoleLogger(LogLevel.DEBUG), // Optional.
+Pass in your existing logger.
+If not provided, a default console logger is used.
+See Types -> Logger section below.
+};

 // Initialize the client instance